GCDigitalFellows/gcdigitalfellows.github.io/README.md

 3. If the script completes successfully, you're all set up and ready to start development.
 You might need to run the command multiple times if something in the script fails.
 4. To run the development server: `npm run serve`

-## Optional: Use Gulp instead of NPM for building

-Gulp runs a little more smoothly for building.
-If you want to try it, use the `gulp` branch of this repository:

-    ```shell
-    git checkout gulp
-    ```

-To build and run the development server, use the command:

-    ```shell
-    gulp
-    ```

-You can also compile assets using `gulp assets`, vendor files with `gulp assets:vendor`.

 ## Manual Setup

 ### Requirements